Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Mistake What goes wrong Better approach

-Buying for looks only Lower seats can make standing harder Stand up without rocking; choose the lowest height that feels easy
+Buying for looks only Lower seats can make standing harder Choose the lowest seat height that still lets you stand smoothly without rocking

-Ignoring seat depth You perch on the edge and lose back support Sit fully back; keep a small gap behind knees and feet flat
+Ignoring seat depth You perch forward and lose back support Sit all the way back and keep a small gap behind your knees with your feet flat

-Assuming soft equals supportive Deep sink encourages slouching Choose resilient support; add softness with pillows if needed
+Assuming soft equals supportive Too much sink can lead to slouching Look for resilient support and add softness with pillows if needed

-Skipping back and arm checks Low backs/skinny arms reduce support and leverage Back should support mid-back; arms should feel usable
+Skipping back and arm checks Low backs or skinny arms can limit support and leverage Make sure the back supports your mid-back and the arms feel usable

-Forgetting room geometry Tables feel too tall and traffic gets tight Check table reach, sightlines, and clear walking lanes together
+Forgetting room geometry Tables feel tall and circulation gets cramped Check reach, sightlines, and walking lanes together

 Confirm low-profile fits your mobility needs

-A lower seat changes the mechanics of standing: the lower you start, the more leg strength and balance you need.
-In a showroom, do a no-hands test: sit back, feet flat, and stand without rocking.
-If you have to scoot forward or push off hard, that seat height will become annoying fast, especially for knees or hips.
-A useful reference point is your popliteal height (floor to the underside of your knee); if the seat is far below it, standing usually feels harder.
+A lower seat changes how you stand up.
+The farther below your natural sitting height it falls, the more leg strength and balance it usually asks for.
+In a showroom, do a simple no-hands check: sit back, plant both feet, and stand without rocking hard or pushing off.
+If you have to scoot to the edge first, that height is more likely to annoy you over time, especially if your knees or hips are sensitive.
+A useful checkpoint is your popliteal height, the distance from the floor to the underside of your knee.
+When the seat sits well below that point, standing up usually feels harder.

 Dial in seat depth so your back can actually rest

-Depth is right when you can sit all the way back, your back touches the back cushion, and you still have a small space behind your knees.
-Your buttock–popliteal length (butt to the back of your knee) is the practical limit; the seat should be shorter than that so the front edge doesn’t press behind the knee.
-If you’re shorter or sit upright to read, favor a slightly shallower seat or a firmer back cushion.
-If you lounge, deeper can work if you plan on a lumbar pillow for positioning.
+Seat depth works when you can sit all the way back, feel the back cushion, keep a small gap behind your knees, and still plant your feet flat.
+Your buttock–popliteal length is the practical limit here: the seat should be shorter than that distance so the front edge doesn't press behind the knee.
+If you're shorter or tend to sit upright for reading, a slightly shallower seat or a firmer back cushion is usually easier to live with.
+If you mainly lounge, a deeper seat can work, but many people still need a lumbar pillow to stay positioned well.

 Check back height, seat pitch, and arm usefulness

-Low backs look airy, but support comes from geometry.
-Lean back for two minutes: if your neck and shoulders are working, the back is too low or too reclined for long sessions.
-Check seat pitch, too—if you slide forward, you’ll slouch all evening.
-On a low sofa, arms are functional, not decorative: you need them for leverage when standing, repositioning, and holding a side-lying posture without collapsing.
+Low backs can look clean and airy, but comfort still comes from geometry.
+Lean back for two minutes instead of two seconds.
+If your shoulders or neck start working to hold you up, the back is too low or too reclined for longer sessions.
+Also check seat pitch.
+If the cushion makes you slide forward, you'll spend the evening readjusting.
+On a low sofa, arms should also do real work: they help with standing, repositioning, and side-leaning without feeling flimsy or purely decorative.

 Choose construction that won’t sag in a low silhouette